I had a conversation with a very successful person last year that still resonates with me.

 As a coach, I need to help others think critically of what I’m writing, saying or speaking.

-I hope they are analyzing, finding the reasons behind what I say, evaluating it’s merit, then making a decision based on the information they have.
+I hope they are analyzing, finding the rationale of what I write evaluating it’s merit, then making a decision based on the information they have.